braboobssiere/article-reader/README.md

    - `CLOUDFLARE_KV_ENABLED=true` (Plain text)
    - (Optional) Set `CLOUDFLARE_KV_TTL` to control how long articles are cached, in seconds.
 Default is `86400` (1 day) and minimum is `3600` (1 hour).

-> **Tip:** You can bypass the cache and fetch the latest version of an article by checking the **"LIVE"** checkbox when submitting a URL.
-This forces a fresh fetch and updates the cached copy.
+> **Tip:** LIVE checkbox will bypasses the cache and fetches the latest version of the article.

 ---